 As the length of time the shock wave spends at any point is small, we can see mixing of the two metals and their surface chemistries, through some fraction of the depth, and they tend to be mixed in some way.
 It is possible that some fraction of the surface material from either layer eventually gets ejected when the end of material is reached.
 Hence, the mass of the now "welded" bilayer, may be less than the sum of the masses of the two initial layers.

 An explosion is a type of spontaneous chemical reaction that, once initiated, is driven by both a large exothermic change (great release of heat) and a large positive entropy change (great quantities of gases are released) in going from reactants to products, thereby constituting a thermodynamically favorable process in addition to one that propagates very rapidly.
 Thus, explosives are substances that contain a large amount of energy stored in chemical bonds.
-The energetic stability of the gaseous products and hence their generation comes from the formation of strongly bonded species like carbon monoxide, carbon dioxide, and (di)nitrogen, which contain strong double and triple bonds having bond strengths of nearly 1 MJ/mole.
+The energetic stability of the gaseous products and hence their generation comes from the formation of strongly bonded species like carbon monoxide, carbon dioxide, and nitrogen gas, which contain strong double and triple bonds having bond strengths of nearly 1 MJ/mole.
 Consequently, most commercial explosives are organic compounds containing –NO2, –ONO2 and –NHNO2 groups that, when detonated, release gases like the aforementioned (e.g., nitroglycerin, TNT, HMX, PETN, nitrocellulose).[12]

 An explosive is classified as a low or high explosive according to its rate of combustion: low explosives burn rapidly (or deflagrate), while high explosives detonate.
 While these definitions are distinct, the problem of precisely measuring rapid decomposition makes practical classification of explosives difficult.
-For a reaction to be classified as a detonation, as opposed to just a deflagration, the propagation of the reaction shockwave through the material being testing must be faster than the speed of sound through that material.
+For a reaction to be classified as a detonation as opposed to just a deflagration, the propagation of the reaction shockwave through the material being tested must be faster than the speed of sound through that material.
 The speed of sound through a liquid or solid material is usually orders of magnitude faster than the speed of sound through air or other gases.

 Traditional explosives mechanics is based on the shock-sensitive rapid oxidation of carbon and hydrogen to carbon dioxide, carbon monoxide and water in the form of steam.
 Nitrates typically provide the required oxygen to burn the carbon and hydrogen fuel.
 High explosives tend to have the oxygen, carbon and hydrogen contained in one organic molecule, and less sensitive explosives like ANFO are combinations of fuel (carbon and hydrogen fuel oil) and ammonium nitrate.
 A sensitizer such as powdered aluminum may be added to an explosive to increase the energy of the detonation.
 Once detonated, the nitrogen portion of the explosive formulation emerges as nitrogen gas and toxic nitric oxides.